FrancescaK/MongoDB_Community_Kit/blogging_best_practices.md

 _Keep it short_ Blog posts don’t need to be long.
 In fact, I would urge you to keep posts concise (between 250 and 500 words).
 If the topic is especially broad then be sure to

 _Build series_ Blog series are a great way to build momentum on your blog.
-They publicly commit you to a series of topics, they get your readers interested in reading.
+Starting a series publicly commits you to a series of topics, and gets your readers interested in reading.

 ###How to generate ideas